 The goal came two minutes after he hit the post on a wrist shot from the high slot.

-After giving up three goals on five shots in just over 11 minutes of work before being pulled in a 7-2 loss to the Flames two weeks ago, Hiller's body of work was much improved Wednesday.
+After giving up three goals on five shots in just over 11 minutes of work before getting pulled in the 7-2 loss to the Flames two weeks ago, Hiller's body of work was much improved Wednesday.

-Hiller was sharp from the drop of the puck, first denying McGrattan's deflection before using his pad to stuff Kevin Westgarth's short-side attempt in the opening minutes.
-He also stopped scoring chances off the sticks of Cammalleri and Matt Stajan among his 12 first-period stops.
+He was sharp from the drop of the puck, first denying Brian McGrattan's deflection before using his pad to stuff Kevin Westgarth's short-side attempt in the opening minutes.
+Scoring chances off the sticks of Cammalleri and Matt Stajan were also handled by Hiller, who made 12 first-period stops.

 Nick Bonino rewarded his efforts with 1:03 remaining in the period.
 With Ladislav Smid in the penalty box for an illegal check to the head of former Flames forward Tim Jackman, Bonino skirted into the Calgary zone and shifted to get TJ Brodie moving before beating Ramo over the glove for his 18th of the season to put Anaheim up 1-0.